nubomediaTI/Kurento-iOS/docs/dev_guide.rst

 Initialization
 --------------
-The ``NBMJSONRPCClient`` is responsible to establish client sessions to JSON-RPC 2.0 servers, it sends JSON-RPC 2.0 requests and receives the corrisponding responses.
+The ``NBMJSONRPCClient`` is responsible to establish client sessions to JSON-RPC 2.0 servers, it sends JSON-RPC 2.0 requests and receives the corresponding responses.
 Sending (and receiving) of JSON-RPC 2.0 notifications is also supported.
 Messages are transported using WebSocket connection.
 It must be initialized with a server URL, a delegate (``NBMJSONRPCDelegate``) and, optionally, a configuration object (``NBMJSONRPCClientConfiguration``):

 .. code-block:: obj-c